10 Quiet Phrases Introverts Use Regularly To Protect Their Energy

 What does it mean when an introvert says, “I need space”?

 It usually means they need time alone to recharge mentally.
-Solitude restores their energy and helps them re-engage later with clarity.
+Solitude restores their energy and helps them re-engage with clarity later.

 Why do introverts prefer texting over phone calls?

-Texting allows them time to process their thoughts before responding, reducing pressure and overstimulation that can happen during live calls.
+Texting gives them time to process their thoughts before responding, reducing the pressure and overstimulation that can occur during live calls.

 Are introverts uncomfortable in groups when they use these phrases?